lkondratova/SQcompare/README.md

 ---

-## Workflow Overview (Nextflow)
+## Workflow Overview

-1. Parse inputs: `parse_sq_inputs.py` (Parse SQANTI3 files and organize them into dataframes)
+1. Parse inputs (`parse_sq_inputs.py`).
+Parse SQANTI3 files and organize them into dataframes.
-2. Collapse ISM isoforms (optional): `collapse_ism.py` (Collapse incomplete splice match isoforms if requested)
+2. Collapse ISM isoforms, optional (`collapse_ism.py`).
+Collapse incomplete splice match isoforms if requested.
+Collapses all FSMs and ISMs of the same transcripts to one of the closest to the reference match; the expression values, if provided, are collapsed accordingly.
-3. Assign universal IDs: `universal_id.py` (Assign universal isoform IDs across all samples based on junction chains)
+3. Assign universal IDs (`universal_id.py`).
+Assign universal isoform IDs across all samples based on junction chains, e.g., isoform1, isoform2.
-4. Normalize expression (optional): `tmm_norm.py` (Normalize expression values using TMM edgeR-like normalization)
+4. Normalize expression if expression values are provided (`tmm_norm.py`).
+Normalize expression values using TMM edgeR-like normalization.
-5. Generate matrices and combined isoform info: `generalize_isoforms.py` (Create combined isoform matrices and information files for all samples)
+5. Generate matrices and combined isoform info (`generalize_isoforms.py`).
+Create combined isoform matrices and information files for all samples.
+   - isoform_info.tsv: unique_jc, universal_id, category, associated_gene, associated_transcript, exons_n, length.
+   - isoform_matrix.tsv: unique_jc, expression values per sample (or 1/0 if the expression files were not provided).
-6. Create plots and summary tables: `sq_compare_summary.py` (Generate plots and tables summarizing isoform data)
+7. Create plots and summary tables (`sq_compare_summary.py`).
+Generate plots and tables summarizing isoform data, see /test/example_output.
-7. Export report: `export_script.py` (Export plots, tables, and summary statistics, optionally as a single PDF report)

 ---

 ## Output

-`isoform_info.tsv`: Summary of all isoforms with universal IDs, category, length, exons, etc.

-`isoform_matrix.tsv`: Combined matrix with isoform presence/absence or normalized expression per sample.

-`plots/`: Figures for category counts, length distributions, heatmaps, UpSet plots, and exon distribution.

-`tables/`: TSV files with counts and summary tables.

-`summary_report.txt`: Text summary of isoform statistics.

-`full_report.pdf`: Optional combined report with all plots, tables, and statistics.
+/normalized_expression: a folder containing the normalized expression values if provided.
+/summarized: a folder with the output tables and plots.

 ---

-## Configuration

-Nextflow config: nextflow.config

-Profiles for local, cluster, or Docker execution.

-Uses the provided sq_compare_environment.yml for reproducibility.

 ## Pipeline parameters